Jodiechou/Jodiechou.github.io/_pages/about.md

 I am a Postdoctoral Research Associate in the School of Computer Science and Informatics at Cardiff University.
 Before I was a Ph.D. student in Natural Language Processing (a branch of AI) at the Computer Science department in University of Liverpool, advised by Prof. Danushka Bollegala and Dr. Shan Luo.
 Previously, I received my MSc in Big Data and High Performance Computing at the University of Liverpool.

-My research mainly focuses on lexical semantics and social bias in language models.
-My research interests are broadly in natural language understanding, such as language representation learning, commonsense reasoning, machine translation and multiliguility approaches, text generation, interpretability and analysis of models.
+My research mainly focuses on lexical semantics and responsible AI, such as ethics, bias and fairness in NLP.
+My research interests are broadly in natural language understanding, such as language representation learning, multimodality, commonsense reasoning, multiliguility approaches, text generation, interpretability and analysis of models.

 # 🔥 News